brokenhandsio/SteamPress/README.md

 This is the main Admin page for the blog where you can create and edit users and posts.
 The parameters for this page are:

 * `users` - all the users for the site
-* `published_posts` - all the posts that have been published if there are any, with the `all` Context
+* `publishedPosts` - all the posts that have been published if there are any, , as `ViewBlogPostWithoutTags`
-* `draft_posts` - all the draft posts that have been saved but not published, if there are any, with the `all` Context
+* `draftPosts` - all the draft posts that have been saved but not published, if there are any, as `ViewBlogPostWithoutTags`
 * `errors` - any error messages for errors that have occurred when trying to delete posts or users (for instance trying to delete yourself or the last user)
-* `blog_admin_page` - a boolean set to true, useful for navigation
+* `blogAdminPage` - a boolean set to true, useful for navigation

-### `login.leaf`

-This is the page for logging in to the admin section of the blog.
-The parameters are:

-* `username_error` - a boolean set if there was an issue with the username
-* `password_error` - a boolean set if there was an error with the password (note that we do not pass any password submitted back to any pages if there was an error for security reasons)
-* `username_supplied` - the username supplied (if any) when originally submitting the login for and there (useful for pre-populating the form)
+* `title` - the title for the page
-* `errors` - an array of error messages if there were any errors logging in
+* `pageInformation` - general page information as `BlogAdminPageInformation` - see above

 ### `resetPassword.leaf`

 This is the page you will be redirected to if you need to reset your password.
 The parameters are:

 * `errors` - an array of errors if there were any errors resetting your password
-* `password_error` - a boolean set if there was an error with the password (for instance it was blank)
+* `passwordError` - a boolean set if there was an error with the password (for instance it was blank)
-* `confirm_password_error` - a boolean set if there was an error with the password confirm (for instance it was blank)
+* `confirmPasswordError` - a boolean set if there was an error with the password confirm (for instance it was blank)
+* `pageInformation` - general page information as `BlogAdminPageInformation` - see above

 ### `createPost.leaf`

 This is the page for creating a new blog post, or editing an existing one.
 The parameters for this page are:

-* `title_error` - a boolean set to true if there was an error with the title
-* `contents_error` - a boolean set to true if there was an error with the blog contents
-* `errors` - an array of error messages if there were any errors creating or editing the blog post
-* `title_supplied` - the title of the blog post to edit, or the post that failed to be created
-* `contents_supplied` - the contents of the blog post to edit, or the post that failed to be created
-* `tags_supplied` - an array of all of the tags that have been specified for the blog post
+* `title` - the title for the page
 * `editing` - a boolean set to true if we are currently editing the a blog post rather than creating a new one
 * `post` - the post object we are currently editing
+* `draft` - a flag that's set when the post has been saved as a draft
+* `errors` - an array of error messages if there were any errors creating or editing the blog post
+* `titleSupplied` - the title of the blog post to edit, or the post that failed to be created
+* `contentsSupplied` - the contents of the blog post to edit, or the post that failed to be created
+* `tagsSupplied` - an array of all of the tags that have been specified for the blog post
+* `slugURLSupplied` - the slug URL of the blog post to edit, or the post that failed to be created
+* `titleError` - a boolean set to true if there was an error with the title
-* `create_blog_post_page` - a boolean set to true, useful for the navbar etc
+* `contentsError` - a boolean set to true if there was an error with the blog contents let postPathPrefix: String
+* `postPathPrefix` - the path to the post page that would be created or we are editing
+* `pageInformation` - general page information as `BlogAdminPageInformation` - see above

-### `createLogin.leaf`
+### `createUser.leaf`

 This is the page for creating a new user, or editing an existing one.
 The parameters are:

-* `name_error` - a boolean set if there was an error with the name
+* `title` - the title for the page
-* `username_error` - a boolean set if there was an error with the username
+* `editing` - a boolean set to true if we are editing a user
 * `errors` - an array of error messages if there were any errors editing or creating the user
-* `name_supplied` - the name of the user we are editing or that we failed to create
+* `nameSupplied` - the name of the user we are editing or that we failed to create
+* `nameError` - a boolean set if there was an error with the name
-* `username_supplied` - the username of the user we are editing or that we failed to create
+* `usernameSupplied` - the username of the user we are editing or that we failed to create
+* `usernameError` - a boolean set if there was an error with the username
-* `password_error` - a boolean set to true if there was an error with the password
+* `passwordError` - a boolean set to true if there was an error with the password
-* `confirm_password_error` - a boolean set to true if there was an error with the password confirm
+* `confirmPasswordError` - a boolean set to true if there was an error with the password confirm
-* `reset_password_on_login_supplied` - a boolean set to true if the edit/create submission was asked to reset the users password on next login (this is only supplied in an error so you can pre-populate the form for a user to correct without losing any information)
+* `resetPasswordOnLoginSupplied` - a boolean set to true if the edit/create submission was asked to reset the users password on next login (this is only supplied in an error so you can pre-populate the form for a user to correct without losing any information)
-* `editing` - a boolean set to true if we are editing a user
-* `user_id` - this is the ID of the user if we are editing one.
+* `userID` - this is the ID of the user if we are editing one.
 This allows you to send the edit user `POST` back to the correct route
+* `twitterHandleSupplied` - the twitter handle of the user we are editing or that we failed to create
+* `profilePictureSupplied` - the URL of the profile picture of the user we are editing or that we failed to create
+* `biographySupplied` - the biography of the user we are editing or that we failed to create
+* `taglineSupplied` - the tagline of the user we are editing or that we failed to create
+* `pageInformation` - general page information as `BlogAdminPageInformation` - see above

 ## `POST` Routes